alcionai/corso/website/docs/developers/build.md

 This will generate a binary named `corso` in the directory where you run the build.

 :::note
-You can download binary artifacts of the latest commit from GitHub by navigating to the "Summary" page of the `Build/Release Corso` CI job that was run for that commit.
+Prebuilt binary artifacts of the latest commit are available on GitHub.
+You can access them by navigating to the "Summary" page of `Build/Release Corso` CI job that was run for the latest commit on the `main` branch.
-You will find the artifacts at the bottom of the page.
+The downloads will be available in the "Artifacts" section towards the bottom of the page.
 :::

 ### Building via Docker